yuayixio/webDeploymentCICD/README.md

 # Runner for Research Group

 The GitLab Runner is the tool used to run your jobs and send the results back to GitLab.
 It is basically the executing part of GitLab CI, following the tasks defined in the *gitlab-ci.yml* file.
-The detailed instructions of registering a runner can be found [How-To](https://docs.gitlab.com/runner/register/index.html) here. the Gitlab Runner can have different forms, such as a docker container or a virtual command shell.
-Per default, GitLab provides pre-defined Shared Runner, running on their own server.
+The detailed instructions of registering a runner can be found [How-To](https://docs.gitlab.com/runner/register/index.html) here.
+The Gitlab Runner can have different forms, such as a docker container or a virtual command shell.
+Per default, GitLab provides pre-defined Shared Runner.
+These are running on their own servers.

 However, since we work on the *git.scc.kit.edu* subdomainin, we cannot make use of these runner.
 Therefore, in order to have a shared runner for the research group, we created an own "Shared" Runner for everyone to implement in their project.